Outdoor lights in a Florida landscape

 Hardscape Lighting

 Hardscape refers to any and all hard features you want to brighten (walls, paths, rocks, firepits, etc.).
-They are small LED lights with brackets or flanges, designed to add light directly onto the feature they are installed in/on.
+They are small LED lights with brackets or flanges, designed to add light directly onto the feature they are installed on.

 In-Ground Lighting